Iodine is needed to produce thyroid hormones, but deficiency is rare.

 Iodine is an essential nutrient because the human body cannot make it and must obtain it from the diet.
 However, most foods – with the exception of seafood – are fairly low in iodine, and it is commonly added to table salt in a process called iodization.
 Since being introduced in the 1920s, this strategy has made iodine deficiency rare in the developed world.

 Iodine’s major role in the human body is to help synthesize thyroid hormone.
 As such, low levels of iodine intake can lead to a goiter and low thyroid hormone (hypothyroidism).
 Because of this, iodine is the most popular ingredient in hypothyroidism products, more commonly known as thyroid support supplements.

-However, if iodine deficiency is not the cause of the hypothyroidism, iodine supplements are not helpful and may in fact cause harm, potentially making the hypothyroidism worse.
-In addition, getting too much iodine can itself cause hypothyroidism and increase the risk of other thyroid disorders.
+However, if iodine deficiency is not the cause of the hypothyroidism, iodine supplements can in fact cause or worsen thyroid issues.

 How Iodine Might Help With Thyroid Health

 Iodine is required to produce the two thyroid hormones – triiodothyronine (T3) and thyroxine (T4).
 Indeed, upwards of 80% of the body’s iodine is stored in the thyroid.
 If you don’t get enough iodine, you may develop hypothyroidism.

 However, it is also important to reiterate that excess iodine intake can cause or worsen both hypothyroidism and hyperthyroidism in susceptible individuals such as the elderly.
 1